North Korea says Japan's Kishida wants to meet Kim Jong Un | Law-Order

 But Kim said that improving relations between the two countries will depend on whether Japan, which occupied the Korean peninsula from 1910-45, can make practical political decisions.
 "The prime minister should know that just because he wants to and has made a decision, it doesn't mean he can or the leadership of our country will meet him," Kim was quoted as saying in the KCNA report in Korean.

 She was quoted as saying Kishida had made his intention known through "another channel", without giving details.
-"What is clear is that when Japan antagonises the Democratic People's Republic of Korea and violates its sovereign rights, it is considered our enemy and will become part of the target," Kim added.
+"What is clear is that when Japan antagonises the Democratic People's Republic of Korea and violates its sovereign rights, it is considered our enemy and will become part of the target," Kim added, using the official name of North Korea.

-Asked about the media reports on Kim's comment, Kishida reiterated the importance of a summit to resolve issues such as the matter of Japanese citizens kidnapped by Pyongyang's agents decades ago.
-"Nothing has been decided for now," Kishida told reporters on Monday when asked about a summit.
+Asked about Kim's comment, Kishida reiterated the importance of a summit to resolve issues such as the matter of Japanese citizens kidnapped by Pyongyang's agents decades ago.
+"Nothing has been decided for now," he told reporters.

+The United States, which is due to host Kishida for a summit with President Joe Biden on April 10, said it had been clear in emphasizing the importance of dialogue and diplomacy with North Korea.
+"The United States stands with the long-suffering relatives of Japanese abductees, and we continue to urge the DPRK to right this historic wrong and provide a full accounting of those that remain missing," a spokesperson for the U.S. State Department added in an email, when asked about the KCNA report.

 North Korea admitted in 2002 to kidnapping 13 Japanese citizens decades earlier.
 Five abductees and their families later returned to Japan, saying the others had died.
-However, Tokyo believes 17 Japanese were abducted, and continues to investigate the fate of those who didn't return, according to Japanese media.
+However, Tokyo believes 17 Japanese were abducted, and continues to investigate the fate of those who did not return, according to Japanese media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)